International @Campuslife provides visa and immigration advice

 You can submit an application for Entry Clearance under the new Student Route 6 months before the start of your course.
 However, you can start preparing for your application at any time.
 You do not need to wait for a CAS statement before you start preparing and this is especially important if you are making your application close to the course start date.
 Dependant on your individual situation it may take you 28 days or more to get the financial documents you need to make a valid application, so the earlier you work out what you need and start gathering these the better.
 Full information about visa application requirements can be found below.

-If you are worried that you will not be able to get to the UK in time, you should be reassured that the UKVI have extended the time you have to travel to the UK to 90 days (rather than 30 days).
+If you are worried about the timing of your visa start and travel date, you should be reassured that the UKVI have extended the time you have to travel to the UK to 90 days (rather than 30 days).

 You should also know that your visa will not automatically start from the date the caseworker makes a decision.
-The visa start date is linked to the UK arrival date that you put in your Tier 4 application form.
-We have prepared this Arrival Dates and 90 day Entry Vignette for September starters which will help you see what visa arrival window you will have depending on the date you put in your Tier 4 form.
-We shall be providing a similar leaflet for January starters shortly.
+The visa start date is linked to the UK arrival date that you put in your Student application form.
+We have prepared this Arrival date and 90 day entry vignette for January starters which will help you see what visa arrival window you will have depending on the date you put in your Student visa form.

 If your local Visa Application Centre (VAC) is closed, you can still submit your visa application.
 This is because the Student Route application is made online.
 Your application will wait in a queue and once the VAC opens, you will be invited to book an appointment to submit your biometrics.
 It is likely the cases will be looked at in order of date of submission and so getting your application in the queue early is a good idea.